scrum-1/horosim/docs/Installation.md

 #### Try to test the CoppeliaSim examples ####

-Please, try to run the example that coppelia provides, for example the python one.
+Please, try to run the example that CoppeliaSim provides, for example the python one.
 You have to go to CoppeliaSim folder/CoppeliaSimEdu/programming/remoteApiBindings/python/python

 Copy to this directory the simulator library for your OS.
 You can find in CoppeliaSim folder/CoppeliaSimEdu/programming/remoteApiBindings/lib/lib/MacOS